hamxiaoz/10x-developer/javascript.md

 [] // the empty array
 {} // the empty object
 ```

+Check string not empty: `!!password` (it's converted to boolean first)

+Check null:
+- use `typeof instance.currentPosition  !== 'undefined'`
+- Why not using `instance.currentPosition === undefined`? it can [throw error](http://stackoverflow.com/questions/4725603/variable-undefined-vs-typeof-variable-undefined)
+-  CoffeeScript:
+    - coffeescript: ? or ?. (the latter can soak up so a.address?.zip returns undefined instead of typeerror)
+    - CoffeeScript's existential operator `?` returns true unless a variable is `null` or `undefined`, which makes it analogous to Ruby's nil?

 ### comparison
 - Equality operator `==`: doesn't compare type, i.e, it converts the type first (performs type coercion) then compare